Geeksltd/MSharp.Docs/Basics/VSIX.md

   ![Image](images/StylishCode_BackColor.PNG)

-> Note : If you do not specify the __BackColorLight__ for light themes, this will be changed to the _Inverse_ color of this color value when you see this member in light themes.
+> Note : If you do not specify the __BackColorLight__ for light themes, this will be changed to the _Inverse_ of the colour value you see in the dark theme.
 >
 >![Image](images/StylishCode_BackColorInversLight.PNG)